Vietnam.vn - Nền tảng quảng bá Việt Nam

 3.2.
 Changdeokgung – Palace of Secrets

-If Gyeongbokgung is the first royal palace, Changdeokgung is famous for its Huwon garden, which was once a retreat for kings.
+If Gyeongbokgung is the first Royal Palace, Changdeokgung is famous for its Huwon Garden, which used to be the king's resting place.
 This is the ideal place to wear Hanbok and explore the ancient architecture and beautiful natural scenery.
 When wearing Hanbok here, you will feel like you are lost in another world , where time seems to stop, taking you back to the glorious Joseon period.

 3.3.
 Deoksugung – Unique beauty in the heart of modern Seoul